-A raconteur with a journalistic background, Leslie Cunningham is an artist, filmmaker, multimedia producer, collaborator and creator of TRIBES Magazine, a popular online publication known for telling stories from the frontline of urban music, arts and culture.
+Driven by a passion for storytelling, Leslie Cunningham is an artist, writer, filmmaker, and owner of TRIBES Entertainment, a boutique digital media company known for telling stories from the frontline of urban music, arts and culture.

 Leslie created TRIBES Magazine in 2004 as artists across the Triangle area of North Carolina were calling out for a voice.
 Her popular show TRIBES TV covered North Carolina arts and community events and aired on public television stations, including Durham Community Media and The People’s Channel in Chapel Hill, NC.
 A public broadcasting hit, TRIBES TV spread Leslie’s reputation as a local media institution to citizens around the Triangle.